NHL entry draft: History

 In 1980, the entry draft became a public event, and was held at the Montreal Forum.
 Prior to that year the entry draft was conducted in Montreal hotels or league offices and was closed to the general public.
 The first draft outside of Montreal was held at the Metro Toronto Convention Centre in Toronto, Ontario, in 1985.
 Live television coverage of the draft began in 1984 when the Canadian Broadcasting Corporation covered the event in both English and French for Canadian audiences.
 The 1987 entry draft, held at Joe Louis Arena in Detroit, Michigan, was the first NHL draft to be held in the United States.
 SportsChannel America began covering the event in the United States in 1989.
+In 1994, the NHL Central Scouting Bureau began hosting the NHL draft combine.

 Prior to the development of the draft, NHL teams sponsored junior teams, and signed prospects in their teens to the junior teams.
 Players were signed to one of three forms: the "A" form, which committed a player to a tryout; a "B" form, which gave the team an option to sign a player in return for a bonus; and the "C" form, which committed a player's professional rights.
 The "C" form could only be signed by the player at age eighteen or by the player's parents, often in exchange for some signing bonus.
 The first drafts (up until the 1968 amateur draft) were held to assign players who had not signed with an NHL organization before the sponsorship of junior teams was discontinued after 1968.

 In October 2023, owners approved a proposal to switch the NHL Draft to a "decentralized" model in line with that of the NBA and NFL drafts, in which only prospects and team representatives will be present in-person at the Draft venue, and business would be conducted remotely from the teams' front offices.
 These changes are scheduled to take effect in 2025.